Showtimes/FFAngularPointilism/README.md

 ==========
 _Triangles for iOS!_

+In summary, this library is build from two pieces.
+The first piece is the triangular-mosaic image blur which can be applied to any UIImageView as an alternative (and prettier) to UIBlurEffect.
+The second piece is the shuttering triangles animation which (as far as I know) has no practical application and was built purely for aesthetic pleasure.

 You may dive right in with the included [demo](https://github.com/FindForm/FFAngularPointilism/archive/master.zip); simply open the .xcodeproj and run on a 4" display

 ### Feature set is twofold